kiche-allan/Data-Structures-In-Python/Binary-Trees/tree-tut.md

-Ancestor - parent, grandparent, great grandparent of a node depth of node - a length of the path from root to node height of a node - a length of the path from the node to the deepest node
+Ancestor - parent, grandparent, great grandparent of a node depth of node - a length of the path from root to node height of a node - a length of the path from the node to the deepest node depth of a tree - depth of root node.